Aloeminium108/lenia/README.md

 The panel for kernel controls consists of an image of the current kernel, a set of sliders, and three buttons.

 Each slider controls the peak value of a ring in the kernel.
-Up to 8 rings can be added using the button labeled '+', and the outer ring can be removed using the button labeled '-' as long as there is are at least 2 rings.
+Up to 8 rings can be added using the button labeled '+', and the outer ring can be removed using the button labeled '-' as long as there are at least 2 rings.

 There is an additional slider, labeled 'Core Width', which controls the width of each of these rings.